 For those who still prefer the manual method, here is a specific whitehead removal tool to extract them so to minimize irritation and make the process easier and more hygienic.

-The kit I like best so far is this one.
+The kit I like best so far is this one I bought on Amazon.
 It has 5 different extraction tools that have been well thought to remove safely whiteheads.

 Each tool is made of solid stainless steel, which minimizes any sensitivity issues.
 They are solid, durable and the kit is cheap.
 No need to spend hundreds of dollars to buy expensive kits, this one is cost effective and does the job.